Things to consider

 W Trek from a hotel base

-Day trip forays to Torres del Paine's most famous sights and some lesser-known gems, from a base at the park's only spa hotel.
-Enjoy some solid days of hiking, or more leisurely strolls, and unwind afterwards with a sauna or…
+Tailor each day of this trip to suit you by choosing from a selection of excursions to Torres del Paine's most famous sights and lesser-known gems.
+Enjoy some solid days of hiking, or more leisurely strolls, and unwind afterwards with…

 Your guide will take you on a journey to the highlights of Torres del Paine National Park, where you will witness it's stunning landscape and varied flora and fauna, as well as some of its better kept secrets.
 All of…